zeplo/site/docs/step.md

 This feature is currently in **ALPHA** preview, and must be enabled on your account before use.
 Please contact hi@zeplo.io if you would like to use this feature.
 :::

-It's often useful to run a series of requests in sequence or parallel, and use the response from one job as the input for another.
+The `/step` API allows you to send a series of requests in sequence or parallel, and use the response from one request job as the input for another.

 The following diagram shows an example of some steps that you might want to complete after receiving an order: